Botsmarksblocket/aggregation_pipelines/README.md

 # Aggregation pipelines.
-## A couple of our aggregation pipelines used in our school project for MongoDB.
+ Overview of key aggregation pipelines utilized in our school project with MongoDB.